Malaysian politician Anwar Ibrahim walks free after royal pardon

 (CNN)Anwar Ibrahim, a former Malaysian Deputy Prime Minister, has walked free after being granted a pardon for sodomy by the country's king, according to Anwar's son-in-law Mohamad Khairul.

-The pardon potentially paves the way for him to succeed the country's elderly new leader Mahathir Mohamad, who was the surprise victor over former Prime Minister Najib Razak in last week's parliamentary election.
+The royal pardon potentially paves the way for him to succeed the country's elderly new leader Mahathir Mohamad, who was the surprise victor over former Prime Minister Najib Razak in last week's parliamentary election.

 Surrounded by media and supporters, Anwar walked out of a hospital Wednesday where he was recovering from surgery.
 Anwar had been serving a five-year prison sentence for sodomy charges he says were politically motivated.
 Until his early release, he had been scheduled to be freed in early June.